marc-acm/loan-calculation/README.md

 # LOAN CALCULATION

-This APP was for Test Drive Development(TDD).
+This APP was created for Test Drive Development(TDD).
 Making sure that it will pass and produce the desired result.

 ### Prerequisites
 - Ruby 2.4